-Set the finished grain temperature to 125 degrees F that is well above the setting that you will finally use.
+Set the finished grain temperature to 120 degrees F, this is well above the setting that you will finally use once you have calibrated the first batch.

 Check the finished grain temperature gauge reading from time to time.
-When the grain temperature has achieved 100 degrees F take your first sample to check for actual grain moisture.
+When the grain temperature has achieved 95 degrees F take your first sample to check for actual grain moisture.

-Depending upon altitude, outside air temperature and if it is a dry or wet day you will record approximately between 17% and 20% moisture.
+Depending upon altitude, outside air temperature and if it is a dry or wet day you will record approximately between 16% and 18% moisture.

-Continue to run the dryer and take a further sample of grain at 102 degrees F. Continue in this fashion until the grain is half a percent above finished moisture content required.
-So if you are looking for 14% moisture content and you achieve 141⁄2% at 108 degrees F press the button marked 'SET' (PIC 1. item 5) press the down arrow to bring the temperature from 125 degrees down to 108 degrees.
+Continue to run the dryer and take a further sample of grain at 100 degrees F. Continue in this fashion until the grain is half a percent above finished moisture content required.
+So if you are looking for 14% moisture content and you achieve 141⁄2% at 108 degrees F press the button marked 'SET' (PIC 1. item 5) press the down arrow to bring the temperature from 120 degrees down to 108 degrees.
 The burner will cut off and the cooling cycle will begin.